-Artemisia annua contains a sesquiterpene lactone, artemisinin, effective against several strains of the parasite responsible for malaria and against cancer.
-A eight years ago initiated breeding program has developed a rich variety of artemisinin (its dried leaves can contain more than 1.3%).
-This variety has been the subject of a request for protection from the International Union for the Protection of New Varieties of Plants (UPOV), under the name of Artemis.
+Artemisia Annua contains a sesquiterpene lactone, artemisinin, effective against several strains of parasite responsible for malaria and against cancer.
+A genetic improvement program initiated eight years ago has made it possible to develop a variety that is particularly rich in artemisinin (its dried leaves and stems can contain more than 1.3%).
+This variety has been the subject of an application for protection from the International Union for the Protection of New Varieties of Plants (UPOV), under the name Artemis.

 Controlling the cultivation of this species is currently the subject of extensive agronomic experiments, but a certain number of technical indications can already be proposed.

-No pest or important pathogen has so far been observed on this crop, no need for chemical treatment.
+No pests or significant pathogens have so far been observed on this crop, no need for chemical treatment.

 Maintenance and watering.